 In Volume Six of The History of the Decline and Fall of the Roman Empire, Edward Gibbon contemplates the possibility of barbarians from the savage kingdoms annihilating his own Western Civilization, just as the Germanic Barbarians (the Visigoths) had annihilated the Roman Empire.
 He writes that while the barbarians might manage to cause some harm to the West, they will not “injure our general state of happiness, the system of arts, and laws, and manners, which so advantageously distinguish, above the rest of mankind, the Europeans and their colonies.”

-But in the sentence that follows, he is back to talking about the “savage nations” in Eastern Europe and Asia sending their barbarian hordes to destroy the West.
+In the line that follows the above-quoted line, he is back to talking about the “savage nations” in Eastern Europe and Asia sending their barbarian hordes to destroy the West.
 “The savage nations of the globe are the common enemies of civilized society; and we may inquire with anxious curiosity, whether Europe is still threatened with a repetition of those calamities which formerly oppressed the arms and institutions of Rome.
 Perhaps the same reflections will illustrate the fall of that mighty empire, and explain the probable causes of our actual security.”

-Gibbon conjectures that the military arts of the West render it invulnerable to the barbarian invaders.
-He does not see any parallel between the West and the Roman Empire, and he asserts that once the savage kingdoms learn from the West, they will cease to be “savage”:
+Gibbon believed that the military superiority of the West would render it invulnerable to the barbarian invaders.
+He thought that the barbarian cultures would learn from the West and become civilized.
+He did not see any parallel between the West and the Roman Empire.
 “Europe is secure from any future irruption of Barbarians; since, before they can conquer, they must cease to be barbarous.
 Their gradual advances in the science of war would always be accompanied, as we may learn from the example of Russia, with a proportionable improvement in the arts of peace and civil policy; and they themselves must deserve a place among the polished nations whom they subdue."